-EMPLOYEE NAME DATE: SCHOOL LOCATION: POSITION: HIRE DATE: PHONE NUMBER: EMPLOYEE NAME CITY: STATE: ZIP: PATIENT'S NAME (IF DIFFERENT FROM EMPLOYEE): RELATIONS HIP: NUMBER OF DAYS OF ACCUMUL SICK GRATUITY TION: IF YOU HAVE FEW OR NO ACCUMUSED F HISTORY OF HOW DAYS WERE HAVE EVER BEEN GRANTED DAY YS FROM THE SICK BANK ?
-IF YES, WH IEN AND WHY? · · DO YOU HAVE ANY RELATIVE ENDONATE SICK LEAVE UNDER TH DO YOU HAVE ANY DISABILITY IN NSURANCE?
-REQUESTED EFFECTIVE DATE F OR SICK BANK LEAVE; NUMBER OF SICK BANK DAYS RI usedPlease do not count weeker EQUESTED(this should be ands, holidays or non contrac AFTER all sick, g ted days): ratuity and vacat tion days have been IF DAYS REQUESTED ARE FOR S NONCONTRACTED DATES (IF AP RECOMMENDATION?
-ING PLEASE GIVE SPECIFIC DETAILS ARE REQUESTING SICK BANK DA FOR WHICH YOU EMPLOYEE SIGNATURE: DATE:
+EMPLOYEE NAME DATE:

+SCHOOL LOCATION: POSITION:

+HIRE DATE: PHONE NUMBER:

+HOME ADDRESS: CITY: STATE: ZIP:

+PATIENT'S NAME (IF DIFFERENT FROM EMPLOYEE): RELATIONSHIP:

+NUMBER OF DAYS OF ACCUMULATED LEAVE AVAILABLE AS OF DATE OF THIS APPLICATION: SICK GRATUITY VACATION (IF APPLICABLE)

+IF YOU HAVE FEW OR NO ACCUMULATED SICK DAYS, PLEASE GIVE BRIEF HISTORY OF HOW DAYS WERE USED

+HAVE EVER BEEN GRANTED DAYS FROM THE SICK BANK?
+IF YES, WHEN AND WHY?

+DO YOU HAVE ANY RELATIVE EMPLOYED BY JONESBORO PUBLIC SCHOOLS WHO WOULD BE ELIGIBLETO DONATE SICK LEAVE UNDER THE "SHARED SICK LEAVE" POLICY?

+DO YOU HAVE ANY DISABILITY INSURANCE?

+REQUESTED EFFECTIVE DATE FOR SICK BANK LEAVE;

+NUMBER OF SICK BANK DAYS REQUESTED(this should be AFTER all sick, gratuity and vacation days have been used....Please do not count weekends, holidays or non contracted days):

+IF DAYS REQUESTED ARE FOR SURGERY, COULD THIS SURGERY BE SCHEDULED DURING NONCONTRACTED DATES (IF APPLICABLE)?
+IF NO, IS THIS DUE TO DOCTOR RECOMMENDATION?

+PLEASE GIVE SPECIFIC DETAILS REGARDING THE NATURE OF THE ILLNESS OR INJURY FOR WHICH YOU ARE REQUESTING SICK BANK DAYS: (ATTACH ADDITIONAL SHEET IF REQUIRED)

+EMPLOYEE SIGNATURE:

+DATE: